NHSDigital/Galleri-Frontend/README.md

 ### Prerequisites

-The following software packages or their equivalents are expected to be installed:
+The following software packages or their equivalents are expected to be installed

 - [GNU make](https://www.gnu.org/software/make/)
 - [Docker](https://www.docker.com/)